kefniark/mango-sql/Readme.md

 ## Status

-This repository is currently a WIP, features are still not complete and may likely change
+This repository is currently a WIP, features are still not complete and may likely change.

+Also the current SQL Parser being based on CockroachDB, some postgres specific syntax may be not supported.

 **Roadmap**:
 * [x] Handle custom user queries